scramjetorg/scramjet/README.md

 The project need's your help!
 There's lots of work to do - transforming and muxing, joining and splitting, browserifying, modularizing, documenting and issuing those issues.

-If you want to help and be part of the Scramjet team, please reach out to me, MichalCz on Github or email me: scramjet@signicode.com.
+If you want to help and be part of the Scramjet team, please reach out to me, signicode on Github or email me: scramjet@signicode.com.